PCC posts loss, cuts dividend as costs soar and downtown Seattle store lags

 That’s a concern of some downtown PCC workers who are acutely aware of the store’s underperformance.

-For any grocery store, “if it’s a loser location, or they don’t do enough business, they’re gonna pull out,” worries a veteran PCC staffer who is now at the downtown location and who asked not to be identified because they were not authorized to speak to the press.
+For any grocery store, “if it’s a loser location, or they don’t do enough business, they’re going to pull out,” worries a veteran PCC staffer now at the downtown location and who asked not to be identified because they were not authorized to speak to the press.

 Srinivasan insists PCC has no plans to leave.
 “We’re not going to cut and run at the first sign of trouble,” he says.
 To the contrary, the co-op expects better performance overall in coming years, in part because exceptional costs such as hazard pay are gone.